SysKitTeam/docs-point/governance-and-automation/provisioning/hide-workspace-name.md

 **Please note the following:**

 * SharePoint Site templates do not have a Customize E-mail option
-* Yammer templates do not have URL & E-mail customization options due to technical limitations
+* Viva Engage templates do not have URL & E-mail customization options due to technical limitations

 {% endhint %}